-Due to the external marker synchronization, the follower should start when receiving the zero-signal from the master drive sensor and then catch the master speed as well as keep the print mark sensor, which is mounted on roller, aligned with the master sensor signals.
+Due to the external marker synchronisation, the follower should start when receiving the zero-signal from the master drive sensor and then catch the master speed as well as keep the print mark sensor, which is mounted on roller, aligned with the master sensor signals.
 Normally the system will pass two or three labels before it is synchronized.

 Once the marker synchronization is done, operators are free to change machine speed without wasting labels.
 The machine can label 100 bottles per minute.

 The PLC and servo set up cost about 40% more than the VLT® AutomationDrive and Synchronising solution - and the cutting accuracy reached 1.0 mm to 1.5 mm throughout the machine speed.